 The oasis, with a year round water supply, attracted settlers from early times.
 Flintstone tools are scattered in the area around the site, evidence of a prehistoric settlement dated to the Middle and Upper Paleolithic periods (80,000 BC through 16,000 BC).

 The site was was also settled during the Early and middle Bronze periods (31500-1550 BC).
+The area around Beerotayim witnessed a peak of settlement during the Middle Bronze I period (2200-2000 BC).
 According to the archaeological survey, remains of structures were identified on the eastern and western hills.

 - Biblical period